vivocha/bot-sdk/README.md

 #### [TemplateElement](#templateelement)

+Generally, a Template Element can be an object of any type, **BUT** if you want to use the out-of-the box templates rendering provided by the Vivocha interaction app, or the automatic template conversion implemented for some channels, you need to strictly follow the following specs:

-In a Template Element only the property `title` is mandatory, but at least one optional property among the following must be set in addition to it.
+in a Template Element only the property `title` is mandatory, but at least one optional property among the following must be set in addition to it.

 | PROPERTY         | VALUE                                                                                   | DESCRIPTION                                                                                |
 | ---------------- | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------ |